sualigunduz/dsa210-termproject/README.md

  - **Expanding the geographic breadth of the data**: Data from other countries can be collected alongside the United States to enhance and strengthen our findings.
  - **Diversifying target variables**: More types of data can be collected alongside house prices such as: rent prices, tourism, homestays, population changes, house constructions etc. We can get a clearer picture of the demand to live in a certain place this way.
 This will improve our insights.
  - **Expanding the timeframe**: More data can be collected simply by increasing the time range, most of the data collected have archives from previous years as well.
- - **More general variables**: In order to do a fairer comparison we might want to look at how house prices move independent of the economy or the housing market and move in line with our other variables like air quality, unemployment, and disaster risk.
+ - **More general variables**: In order to do a fairer comparison, we might want to look at how house prices move independent of the economy or the housing market and move in line with our other variables like air quality, unemployment, and disaster risk.
 For this we need to obtain more data from these areas to serve as a controlling factor.
  - **Increasing sources for data**: Obtaining more data from other sources may also help to diversify and increase the quantity of our data, leading to more confident analysis.